-When you think of airport food, the last thing that probably pops into your head is sushi.
+When I think of airport food, the last thing that comes to mind is sushi.
 But Sushi Kyotatsu is different.
 It’s good.
 I take that back, it’s great.
-Better than most of the sushi…I have ever had.
+It’s better than most of the sushi I have ever had.

 Though pricey (you’re in an airport), it was worth every yen for the quality of the food received, which was comparable, or better, than anything you would find across Japan.

-If in a rush, Sushi Kyotatsu offers take away sushi and bento at the front entrance.
+If in a rush, Sushi Kyotatsu offers takeaway sushi and bento at the front entrance.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020